Trojan Cleansing with Neural Collapse: Trojan Cleansing Method (ETF-FT)

-\textbf{BadNet Attack} \cref{tab:CleansingComparison_Badnet} presents the cleansing results for the BadNet attack.
+\textbf{BadNet Attack} \Cref{tab:CleansingComparison_Badnet} presents the cleansing results for the BadNet attack.
 When the cleansing algorithms are allowed to use 5\% of the training data to fine-tune, on the ResNet model, ETF-FT achieves competitive ASR while maintaining high accuracy on clean data relative to the other methods tested.
 In more restrictive conditions, where only 1\% of the training data is available, ETF-FT and Neural Cleanse maintain strong performance, while other methods show significant degradation.
-The numbers in red indicate extremely poor performance, failing to function as an effective cleansing method.

 \textbf{Vision Transformers} Despite their state-of-the-art performance and growing popularity, vision transformers have rarely been examined in the context of backdoor cleansing performance.
-This is in part due to the fact that their distinct architecture makes it difficult to adapt many common cleansing methods. \cref{tab:CleansingComparison_Badnet} shows cleansing results for the BadNet attack applied to the ViT model, ETF-FT achieves very low ASR in both standard and limited data conditions, surpassing other methods except Neural Cleanse in the standard data case.
+This is in part due to the fact that their distinct architecture makes it difficult to adapt many common cleansing methods. \Cref{tab:CleansingComparison_Badnet} shows cleansing results for the BadNet attack applied to the ViT model, ETF-FT achieves very low ASR in both standard and limited data conditions, surpassing other methods except Neural Cleanse in the standard data case.
 This does come at the cost of a trade-off with in clean accuracy, which we believe can be mitigated, as discussed in \cref{ssec:future}.

 \textbf{TrojanNN Attack} Alongside the standard BadNet attack, we consider the more sophisticated TrojanNN attack~\cite{liu2018trojann} which identifies specific vulnerable neurons in a pre-trained network and reverse engineers a subtle trigger to target them.
 As shown in \cref{tab:CleansingComparison_TrojanNN}, ETF-FT is particularly well suited to cleansing this style of trojan.
 On ResNets, ETF-FT completely eliminates the trigger, achieving an ASR of nearly 0 across 10 trials, while maintaining competitive accuracy with the other cleansing methods.
 On ViT, many methods, implemented out of the box, fail completely to eliminate the trigger, while ETF-FT achieves an ASR of 10\% with only a 1.5 point drop in clean accuracy.
 I-BAU algorithm is able to almost entirely eliminate the trigger, but in doing so destroyed the model's accuracy on clean data.